Microphones are great and it’s incredibly fun to try out new ones.

-Well you’re in luck because as a new part of Recording Strategies I have a simple presentation that’ll help you choose the exact microphone that’s right for the job.
+Well you’re in luck because as Strategies I have a simple presentation that’ll help you choose the exact microphone that’s right for the job.

 It’s based on the economic theory of revealed preferences.
 It sounds more scienc-y than it is but there’s a solid thinking process in there you can use to help you never worry about which mic you’re using ever again.